tracim/tracim/backend/doc/live_messages.md

 - comment
 - kanban

-There are used as sub_type for content event type (see below).
+There are used as sub_type for the event type "content" (see section Entities below).

+### Entities
-Possible entity types (plus their needed fields):
+Possible entity types of TLM (plus their needed fields):

 |       entity type      | core event types |    sub_types   |                 fields                 |                                            comment                                           |                                     Received by                                     |